dazuma/toys/toys-core/README.md

 of all the details such as argument parsing, online help, and error reporting.

 Toys-Core is the command line tool framework underlying Toys.
-It can be used to write command line executables using the same Toys DSL and the power of the Toys APIs.
+It can be used to write command line executables using the Toys DSL and the power of the Toys classes.

 For more detailed information about Toys-Core, see the [Toys-Core User's Guide](https://www.rubydoc.info/gems/toys-core/file/docs/guide.md).